White Texas Sheet Cake

 Can I omit the almond extract in this white Texas sheet cake?

 Yes.
-If you want your cake to be a fully vanilla Texas sheet cake, you can leave out the almond extract.
-I would replace it with additional vanilla extract to give it plenty of vanilla extract.
+If you want your cake to be a fully vanilla Texas sheet cake, you can leave out the almond flavoring.
+I would replace it with additional vanilla extract to give it plenty of vanilla flavor.

 Though we have heard from some people that it fills their pan so it is hard to ice the cake.
 We use a USA Pan cake pan and have had luck with that particular pan.